SoftwareNetwork/sw/doc/getting_started.md

 Now you should run `cppan` client in project's root directory where `cppan.yml` is located.
 It will download necessary packages and do initial build system setup.

-After this you should include `cppan` subdirectory in your `CMakeLists.txt` file.
+After this you should include `.cppan` subdirectory in your `CMakeLists.txt` file.

-    add_subdirectory(cppan)
+    add_subdirectory(.cppan)

 You can do this after `project()` directive.
 In this case all dependencies won't be re-built after any compile flags.
-If you need your special compile flags to have influence on deps, write `add_subdirectory(cppan)` after compiler setup.
+If you need your special compile flags to have influence on deps, write `add_subdirectory(.cppan)` after compiler setup.

 For your target(s) add `cppan` to `target_link_libraries()`: